Cartridge (firearms): Case

 The most popular material used to make cartridge cases is brass due to its good corrosion resistance.
 The head of a brass case can be work-hardened to withstand the high pressures, and allow for manipulation via extraction and ejection without rupturing.
 The neck and body portion of a brass case is easily annealed to make the case ductile enough to allow reshaping so that it can be handloaded many times, and fire forming can help accurize the shooting.

-Steel casing is used in some plinking ammunition, as well as in some military ammunition (mainly from the former Soviet Union and China).
+Steel casing is used in some plinking ammunition, as well as in some military training ammunition (mostly from the former Soviet republics of Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan), along with Russia and China.
 Steel is less expensive to make than brass, but it is far less corrosion-resistant and not feasible to reuse and reload.
 Military forces typically consider service small arms cartridge cases to be disposable, single-use devices.
 However, the mass of the cartridges can affect how much ammunition a soldier can carry, so the lighter steel cases do have a logistic advantage.
 Conversely, steel is more susceptible to contamination and damage so all such cases are varnished or otherwise sealed against the elements.
 One downside caused by the increased strength of steel in the neck of these cases (compared to the annealed neck of a brass case) is that propellant gas can blow back past the neck and leak into the chamber.
 Constituents of these gases condense on the (relatively cold) chamber wall, and this solid propellant residue can make extraction of fired cases difficult.
 This is less of a problem for small arms of the former Warsaw Pact nations, which were designed with much looser chamber tolerances than NATO weapons.

 Aluminum-cased cartridges are available commercially.
 These are generally not reloaded, as aluminum fatigues easily during firing and resizing.
 Some calibers also have non-standard primer sizes to discourage reloaders from attempting to reuse these cases.

-Plastic cases are commonly used in shotgun shells, and some manufacturers have now started offering polymer-cased centerfire rifle cartridges.
+Plastic cases are commonly used in shotgun shells, and some manufacturers offer polymer-cased centerfire pistol and rifle cartridges.